HarkerDev/harker-bell-server/docs/api.md

 ## `GET` /clients

-Returns the number of clients currently connected to the Harker Bell websocket server.
+Gets the number of clients currently connected to the Harker Bell websocket server.

 #### Request Structure
 No parameters necessary.